Grail Watch

 The Berna brand would quickly replace Junior as the sister to Léonidas, which increasingly focused on chronographs and stopwatches but still produced fine time-only watches as well.

-Leonidas soon adopted the “spare parts container” concept also seen in other Jeanneret family watches.
-Although it appears that the design and construction of the movements was outsourced to Venus and A. Schild, most inter-war Leonidas watches include a glass lid over a well for spare springs and so on.
+It appears that the design and construction of the movements was outsourced to Vénus and A. Schild, though they were customized to include a glass lid over a well for spare springs and so on.
 Given the small size of the Beau-Site factory, it is unlikely that Leonidas could have produced ebauches there, let alone assortments, wheels, and the like.
 Interestingly, some of these movements were shared with Bienne rival Heuer, which would take over Leonidas in 1964!

 The advent of wrist chronographs in the 1940s was a boon to Leonidas, which produced some of its greatest models immediately after World War II.
 Among these were a range of chronographs, including the gold full-calendar model shown at right.
 Most of these appear to use Valjoux movements, including the famous Cal.
 22 and Cal.
 72, which was likely used in the model pictured.